tashado/Team5-Project1/README.md

 == Basic Instructions ==

-Each group member has a separate file for their contribution.
+Each group member has a separate file for their contribution, located in a zip file denoted by the question number.
 Each file is self contained and may be run individually for the results.